-Figure 67.
-Ride comfort guidelines for US maglev systems (left) and UIC comfort test (right)
+Figure 70.
+Ride comfort guidelines for US maglev systems (up) and UIC comfort test (below)

 The expectation is that the experience of a user within the Hyperloop vehicle is similar to the passenger experience in a commercial aircraft.
-Just like an aircraft, the rounded shape of the
+Just like an aircraft, the rounded shape of the Hyperloop vehicle allows for equal distribution of the forces from the internal pressure.